-During the year ended 31 August 2020, total expenditure of £2,090,000 was in excess of recurrent grant funding from DfE/ESFA together with other incoming resources.
-The excess of income over expenditure for the year (before transfers and actuarial gains, and excluding restricted fixed asset funds) was £57,000.
-The in-year deficit, excluding the pension reserve and restricted fixed asset funds was £10,000.
+During the year ended 31 August 2021, total expenditure of £2,328,000 was in excess of recurrent grant funding from DfE/ESFA together with other incoming resources.
+The excess of expenditure over income for the year (excluding pension reserve movements and restricted fixed asset funds) was £58,000.